 Due to the unforeseen coronavirus (COVID-19) outbreak and the significant impact on health services and our clinical academic workforce, Sydney Medical School at the University of Sydney will not be making any elective placement offers until further notice.
 Please check this website in September 2020 for any updates.

 The University of Sydney Westmead Clinical School welcomes elective applications from international and Australian medical students in their final or penultimate years of medical studies.
 Elective placements are provided on the basis that they are clinical electives, which do not fulfil course requirements for experience in specific disciplines.

 Electives are generally offered for between four and eight weeks, with limited opportunities for longer placements.
 Please note that we are unable to offer elective placements to students from universities where the majority of teaching is delivered online, as students are expected to have a reasonable amount of prior experience in taking histories and examining patients in a clinical setting.

 Applications for 2020 have closed.

 Applications for 2021 are currently suspended until further notice

 Students should not pay any fees until a formal offer is made.
-Application and elective fees are payable online at OneStop - Application Fee upon acceptance of a formal offer.
+Application and elective fees are payable online at OneStop - Application Fee (not currently accepting payments) upon acceptance of a formal offer.

 Date of notification